amsalmeron/tea_subscription_api/README.md

 # Tea Subscription API

-This API manages customers and their tea subscriptions.
+This API manages customers and their tea subscriptions using Ruby on Rails.

 ## Install